A lot has changed recently in the world of Affirmative Action, but the importance of Applicant Disposition codes remains constant.

 - “Lacks Favorable References”

-Having detailed disposition codes will allow for a more accurate count of applicant pools and will give more precise statistics when it comes to analyzing your selection decisions in an AAP.
+Having detailed disposition codes will allow for a more accurate count of applicant pools and will give more precise statistics when it comes to analyzing the selection decisions in an AAP.

-One of the most common, and overused, disposition codes we see is “Better applicant selected.”
+One of the most common disposition codes we see is “Better applicant selected”.
 Although recruiters often select the code, this disposition code is not particularly helpful for AAP compliance purposes.
 First, it’s not clear whether the candidate in question was screened.
 Second, this code does not give a clear reason as to why the candidate was disqualified—instead, it focuses on the fact that someone else was chosen.
-The following alternative disposition codes focus on the reasons why the candidate was not selected and also tells you when in the process the decision was made:
+The following alternative codes focus on the reasons why the candidate was not selected and also records when in the process the decision was made:

 - “Interviewed—Less Industry Experience”